ZeruiW/cloud_ai_services_tutorial/README.md

 - A GitHub repository containing your FastAPI application's source code.
 - Azure Container Registry (ACR) to store your application's Docker image.
-- Azure Kubernetes Service (AKS) or Azure App Service as the deployment target for your application.
+- Azure App Service as the deployment target for your application.

 #### Steps to Follow